Innovation is key to drive margin expansion

 - Targeted R&D gives us a competitive advantage – optimizing our offering and shortening the time to market.

-- Electrolux focuses its R&D on features that allow a price premium i.e. products that provides great consumer experiences such as:
+- Electrolux focuses its R&D on features that allow a price premium i.e. products that provide great consumer experiences such as:

 - care for clothes so they remain like new for longer, and ready to wear by holding their size and shape, while using minimal water and energy.